 Administrators include the president of the University and those employees who report to the president who are responsible for planning, organizing, directing, controlling, and evaluating the activities of a major segment of the University.
 Administrative titles include president, provost, vice president, dean, department head, and director.
 Administrative appointments are year-to-year, and administrators are subject to Arizona Board of Regents (ABOR) Policy Manual, chapter 6-101.

 Faculty are members of the University who are appointed to positions that are responsible for, and whose performance evaluations are primarily based on, teaching, research and public service goals and objectives of the University.
 Faculty titles include professor, associate professor, assistant professor, instructor and lecturer.
-Faculty appointments may be tenure-eligible, tenured, or non-tenure-eligible and are subject to Arizona Board of Regents (ABOR) Policy Manual, chapter 6-201.
+Faculty appointments may be tenure-eligible, tenured, or career-track and are subject to Arizona Board of Regents (ABOR) Policy Manual, chapter 6-201.